 The Company continues to be the largest contributor to the national exchequer in the form of duties and taxes.
 During the year 2018-19, Rs.
 1,93,422 crore was paid to the exchequer as against Rs.
 1,90,670 crore paid in the previous year.

 lndianOil's core business has been refining, transportation and marketing of petroleum products.
 In line with India's growing energy demand, the Company has over the years expanded its operations across the hydrocarbon value chain - upstream into oil & gas exploration & production and downstream into petrochemicals, besides diversifying into natural gas and alternative energy resources .

-lndianOil continues to expand its business operations abroad through its overseas establishments in Sri Lanka, Mauritius, the UAE, Singapore and USA.
-During the year 2017-18, the Company has set up offices in Myanmar and Bangladesh.
+lndianOil continues to expand its business operations abroad through its overseas establishments in Sri Lanka, Mauritius, the UAE, Singapore, USA, Myanmar and Bangladesh.

 Research & Development

 IndianOil's R&D Centre is shaping into a game-changer in the ensuing competitive scenario as the Corporation adds new technologies, products and services to its bouquet of offerings.

 Adding to the Corporation's intellectual wealth, the R&D Centre crossed a stellar milestone of filing its 1,001st patent recently.
 IndianOil's IP (Intellectual Property) portfolio currently comprises 794 active patents, of which 542 patents were granted abroad and 252 in India.
 The Corporation has a higher commercialisation rate for its patents than the global average.
 Several of the quality upgradation projects implemented at IndianOil refineries for production of BS-VI fuels are based on deep desulphurisation, isomerisation and dimerisation technology patents developed in-house.